jcmcnch/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a recent graduate of the MIT-Woods Hole Oceanographic Institution Joint Program in Biological Oceanography.
+Hi, welcome to my website!
+I am graduate of the MIT-Woods Hole Oceanographic Institution Joint Program in Biological Oceanography.
 During my PhD, I studied the biogeochemistry / ecophysiology of chemoautotrophic *Campylobacteria* (prev. *Epsilonproteobacteria*) under the guidance of Dr. Stefan Sievert.
 Currently, I am working as a Postdoc at the University of Southern California with Dr. Jed Fuhrman.
-This position is part of a larger project funded by the Simons Foundation to model the biogeochemistry of oceans on basin scales.
-From Nov 2016-Nov 2017, I worked at the Chinese University of Hong Kong with Dr. Haiwei Luo where I focused mainly on microbial isolation and single-cell genomic analyses.
+This position is part of a larger project funded by the Simons Foundation ([CBIOMES](https://cbiomes.org "CBIOMES Homepage")) to model the biogeochemistry of oceans on basin scales.
+I am contributing to this effort by generating new amplicon datasets from materials shared by collaborators using the Fuhrman Lab's ([universal (16S/18S) primers](https://sfamjournals.onlinelibrary.wiley.com/doi/full/10.1111/1462-2920.13023 "Link to Parada et al paper")).
+Since the resulting data provide a comprehensive profile of the entire community, they can be used to better understand microbial biogeography and help contribute to model validation and development.
+During my time in the Fuhrman lab, I've also become interested in reproducible data analysis.
+This has led me to learn how to use workflow management tools such as snakemake to answer simple biological questions that are not necessarily straightforward computationally ([see for example my MGPrimerEval pipeline](https://github.com/jcmcnch/MGPrimerEval "MGPrimerEval snakemake pipeline")).
+Before coming to USC, I worked for one year at the Chinese University of Hong Kong with Dr. Haiwei Luo where I focused mainly on microbial isolation and single-cell genomic analyses.
 Before my PhD, I worked with the National Research Council of Canada on algal biofuels research in Halifax, NS, Canada.
 I completed my undergraduate degree in Biology on Canada's east coast at Mount Allison University in Sackville, NB and am originally from Kingston, Ontario, Canada.